Game Loop¶

 void game_loop() {

-// Initialize game state with your device info
+// Initialize game state with Config builder

-// Create game state object with encrypted key
+// Create game state object from config

-auto gs = scorbit::createGameState(encrypted_key, std::move(info));
+auto gs = scorbit::createGameState(config);

 // Main game loop